Osmose/advanced-open-file/README.md

 `Cmd-Z`/`Ctrl-Z` will undo changes made to the current path, such as autocompletion or directory shortcuts.

+You can use the keybindings for splitting panes (`Cmd-k <Arrow Key>` by default) to open the selected path in a new split pane in the desired direction.

 ## Keybindings

 Available commands for binding: